UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Ryan:** But that would require integration, partners, and people building out curated marketplaces.
 Of course.

 **Tyler:** Yeah, but that's whom we're talking with.
 We're talking with the JPEG guys.
-We're talking with Fractional; we're talking with Enter DAO is going to do it.
-They help build the Universe.
+We're talking with Fractional; we're talking with Enter DAO.
+They are thinking of doing it.
+They help build Universe.

 **Ryan:** They can all hook in.
 They can put up their fee, whatever they want to charge on their funds, and the DAO gets their 1.5% or whatever DAO fee ends up being voted on.

 **Ryan:** My friends endearingly called the Polymorphs, Chuba Punks, and I always feel good when they say that.
 Maybe a year ago, not at first, but now they're always texting me about the Chuba Punks.
-And I'm like, I love you guys.
+And I'm like, I love you guys. 💙

 **Algy:** You didn't get one.

 **Tyler:** What are Cuba Punks?

 **Ryan:** No, I'm saying my friends call the Polymorphs— Chuba Punks.